SaiKiranMatta/stingray/README.rst

 Documentation
 -------------

-Stingray's documentation can be found at https://docs.stingray.science/.
+Stingrays documentation can be found at https://docs.stingray.science/.

 Getting In Touch, and Getting Involved
 --------------------------------------